jasonhallford/EtcdConfigSource/README.md

  Property  | Type | Description
  --------- | ---- | -----------
  etcd.cs.configUrl | String | The URL for a .properties file containing the other properties listed in this table.
-For example, to reference a file named <span style="font-family: monospace">myEtcd.properties</span> in <span style="font-family: monospace">/var/lib/etcd/</span> you'd use the URL <span style="font-family: monospace">file://var/lib/etcd/myEtcd.properties</span>. etcd.cs.ordinal | Integer | The ordinal used to determine the configuration source's priority order.
+For example, to reference a file named <span style="font-family: monospace">myEtcd.properties</span> in <span style="font-family: monospace">/var/lib/etcd/</span> you'd use the URL <span style="font-family: monospace">file://var/lib/etcd/myEtcd.properties</span>. etcd.cs.keyPrefix | String | An optional prefix to prepend to a key before performin a lookup in the key space.
+This permits property injection to use a stable name that may be customized via configuration on a per-execution environment basis. etcd.cs.ordinal | Integer | The ordinal used to determine the configuration source's priority order.
 Defaults to 1000 if omitted.
 Please see the DeltaSpike [configuration mechanism](https://deltaspike.apache.org/documentation/configuration.html) page for more information. etcd.cs.watch | Boolean | If <span style="font-family: monospace">true</span>, then the configuration source will dynamically reload previously read etcd keys should they change.
 If <span style="font-family: monospace">false</span> (the default), then each key's value is only read once. etcd.endpoint.host | String | The etcd host's DNS name or IP address.